 I’m Hannah.
 I’m a writer, reader, and editor who loves all of the above plus dogs, Earl Grey tea, dark chocolate, museums, summer, and ghost stories.
 Seriously, I visit A LOT of museums and I’m that person who has to read everything and touch everything before I leave an exhibit.
 Except for the security guards.
 They don’t really look kindly on that.

 I’m a YA/MG writer who loves writing stories with dark secrets, untold histories, stubborn characters, and the occasional spark of real magic.
 I am currently working on two manuscripts: one, a YA novel, the other a novel for MG/young readers.

 My first book, Byberry State Hospital, (Arcadia Publishing, 2013) is a non-fiction pictorial history about the abandoned state mental hospital located in the outskirts of Philadelphia that I grew up near.
 I used to pass it every Saturday morning on my way to my roller skating lessons (thanks to which I can skate forwards, backwards, in circles, and with minimum injury or embarrassing falls).
 I used to ask my parents a million questions about the hospital and now I finally know the answers.

 The Additional Facts:

-I’m now what some people might refer to as a “grown up” with a “grown up job” (I’m an associate editor at Transaction Publishers) and I live in NJ with several rainbow-worthy rooms and a cat named Gizmo.
+I’m now what some people might refer to as a “grown up” with a “grown up job” (I’m a content development coordinator at HarperCollins Publishers) and I live in New Jersey with several rainbow-worthy rooms and a cat named Gizmo.
 I’m a member of the Society of Children’s Book Writers and Illustrators (SCBWI).